Skip to main contentSkip to footer

 Entry requirements

 Applicants require a 1st or upper second-class (2:1) degree in life sciences or another health-related undergraduate degree within the past five years.
+Transcripts may be requested to assess adequate life-science background for the course.
 Applicants should also have some healthcare related experience in the form of work or shadowing.

 For non-native English speaking students an IELTS score of 7.5 or above (no single element below 7.0) is required in addition to the academic requirements